Early Adopters: First 20 receive 20% off with 1 year technical support.

 Access Control (RBAC)

 RogueDB utilizes a centralized Role-Based Access Control engine.
-Manage permissions globally via the customer portal or programmatically through the CRUD API.
+Manage cluster permissions globally via the customer security vault portal or programmatically through the native CRUD API channel.

 1. The Role Schema

 Roles serve to centralize permissions for users to reduce maintainence.
-These roles use User API keys for seamless management.
+These roles use User API keys to standardize management.

 The Role Message